valeoai/VideoActionModel/world_model/opendv/README.md

 Hyperqueue is a tool to scale the data extraction process on HPC clusters.

-Hyperqueue uses a servers and several workers to process the data.
-The server is responsible for managing the workers and the workers are responsible for processing queue of jobs.
-On SLURM cluster hyperqueue allow to remove the queue time required for each jobs.
+Hyperqueue uses a servers and several workers to process data.
+The server is responsible for managing the workers and dispatching jobs while the workers are responsible for the actual processing.
+On SLURM cluster hyperqueue allow to remove the SLURM queue time that would be required for individual jobs.

 Check the [Hyperqueue documentation](https://it4innovations.github.io/hyperqueue/stable/)!

-To install the server and the workers, you need to install the hyperqueue package:
+To install the hyperqueue binary and hyperqueue python library:

 ```bash
 wget https://github.com/It4innovations/hyperqueue/releases/download/v0.20.0/hq-v0.20.0-linux-x64.tar.gz